reaktor/log4j-email-throttle/README.md

 ======================================================

-Trigger throttles amount of emails so that in persistent failure situation, appender won't send thousands of separate emails but a consolidated one of all errors on configured interval.
+Trigger throttles amount of emails so that in persistent failure situation, [SMTPAppender] won't send thousands of separate emails but a consolidated one of all errors on configured interval.

 How To Install It?
 -----------------